101 Best Things to Do on Oʻahu, Hawaiʻi

 79. Whale Watching Tour (Winter Only)

-These are Humpback whales that have migrated down from Alaska during the winter months to the warmer Hawaiian waters, where mothers will give birth to their calves.
+During the winter months in Hawaiʻi, Humpback Whales migrate south from Alaska to the warmer Hawaiian waters, where mothers give birth to their calves.

-However, it goes without saying that whales in Hawaiʻi are very season-specific, meaning that if your trip is too early or too late in the winter, they may not have arrived yet or may already be on their way back to Alaska.
+That said, the time of year to see the whales Hawaiʻi is very season-specific, meaning that if your trip is too early or too late in the winter, they may not have arrived yet or may already be on their way back to Alaska.

-In any case, the best way to experience the whales on Oʻahu during the winter is on the water, as there’s truly nothing quite like an up-close experience through one of the local operators!
+This is all to say that the best way to experience the Humpback Whales during this time is to get out on the water, as there’s truly nothing quite like an up-close experience through one of these local operators!

 Whale Watching Tour